Umuzi-org/ACN-syllabus/content/coding_aptitude_assessment/coding_challenges/task_3/_index.md

 ## Did you know that...

 Most self taught coders don't know the difference between print and return.
 Make sure that you understand the difference.
 It really matters a lot if you want to build anything significant.

+## Check your understanding!

+- what does it mean for a function to `return` something?
+- how is return different from printing?
+- would you know how to write a function that tells if a number is divisible by 6?